An innovative solution – regional citizens’ advisory councils

-Perhaps the most radical innovation to come out of the Exxon Valdez oil spill was the establishment of permanent, industry-funded citizens’ councils for Prince William Sound and Cook Inlet to oversee both the oil transportation industry and its government regulators.
+Perhaps the most radical innovation to come out of the Exxon Valdez oil spill was the establishment of permanent, industry-funded citizens’ councils for Prince William Sound and Cook Inlet.
+These councils oversee both the oil transportation industry and its government regulators.

-Hear from Rick Steiner, one of the council’s founders, about the formation of the council and other improvements in the Prince William Sound oil transportation system stemming from the Exxon Valdez oil spill:
+In 2013, Rick Steiner, one of the Council’s founders, spoke about the formation of the Council and other improvements in the Prince William Sound oil transportation system stemming from the Exxon Valdez oil spill:

 (Video not working in this page?
 View it directly on YouTube: Rick Steiner on the formation of the council)